LDAP, Active Directory & FILETIME Timestamp Converter

 Milliseconds are discarded (last 7 digits of the LDAP timestamp)

-Create a 18-digit LDAP timestamp
+Create an 18-digit LDAP timestamp

 MonDayYr